 Skip to main content

-Microsoft's Foundry Local turns sovereign AI into a packaged stack
+Microsoft Foundry Local packages sovereign AI

 Foundry Local, Azure Local, and NVIDIA hardware turn sovereign AI from a fuzzy compliance promise into a stack governments and regulated buyers can actually procure.